Multiscale equilibration of highly entangled isotropic model polymer melts: Background, Models and Methods

-where $\Theta$ denotes the bond angle, and $\kappa$ is a dimensionless number controlling chain stiffness.
+for the bond angle $\Theta$, which allows to control the chain stiffness.

-KG simulations are preformed at a standard bead density of $\rho_{b}=0.85\sigma^{-3}$.
-Here and below we use subscript ``b'' to denote bead specific parameters.
+KG simulations are performed at a standard bead density of $\rho_{b}=0.85\sigma^{-3}$ and at a standard temperature of $k_B T=1\epsilon$. \footnote{We have retained the standard KG notation, where $\epsilon$ denotes the energy scale of interactions and where the temperature is defined in units of $\epsilon/k_B$.
+In contrast, in our parameterization of the KG model for commodity polymer melts~\citep{Everaers2020Mapping} we have set the energy scale of all interactions to the thermal energy for the experimental target system, $\epsilon=k_B T_{exp}$, and thus rendered the model athermal.
+This has the advantage that the predicted chain structures become independent of temperature in agreement with experimental observations.
+For more details, we refer the reader to Ref.~\citep{Everaers2020Mapping}.} Here and below we use subscript ``b'' to denote bead specific parameters.
 We use a standard Langevin thermostat with friction $\Gamma_{b}=0.5m_{b}\tau^{-1}$ where $\tau=\sigma\sqrt{m_{b}/\epsilon}$ defines the simulation unit of time, and $m_{b}$ denotes the bead mass.
 We integrate the dynamics with a time step of $\Delta t=0.01\tau$ using the Farago/Grønbech-Jensen integrator\citep{gronbech2013simple,gronbech2014application} implemented in the Large Atomic Molecular Massively Parallel Simulator (LAMMPS) code.\citep{PlimptonLAMMPS,PlimptonLAMMPS2}